New South Wales Consolidated Acts

 (b) the transplantation of any substance obtained from the tissue,

-and, without limiting the generality of the foregoing, includes a reference to the transfusion of blood and the artificial insemination of semen.
+and, without limiting the generality of the foregoing, includes a reference to the transfusion of blood.

 (4) In this Act, a reference to the removal of blood (however expressed) for any specified purpose includes a reference to the removal of blood so that a product to be derived or extracted from that blood may be used for that purpose.